jpsm83/health/documentation/n8n/article_media_context.md

     "imageThree": "A close-up of a diverse selection of body-safe wellness products carefully arranged on a wooden table at a wellness shop, emphasizing education about choosing the right product", "imageFour": "A couple holding hands in a softly lit modern bedroom with wellness products on the bedside table, highlighting intimacy and shared exploration in a safe, comfortable environment"
   },
-  "paragraphsContext": {
-    "paragraphOne": "Discover the importance of intimate wellness and self-care in your daily routine for better overall health and happiness.", "paragraphTwo": "Learn how to create safe spaces for exploring personal wellness and building stronger, more connected relationships.", "paragraphThree": "Empower yourself with knowledge about intimate wellness products and practices that support your well-being."
+  "articleContext": "Discover the importance of intimate wellness and self-care in your daily routine for better overall health and happiness."
-  }
 }
 ```